-- 1 In the toolbox, click the Pick tool .

-- 2 Select the text object.
+- Select the text object.

-- 3 Click Object ▶ Text ▶ Render as Object.
+- Click Object ▶ Text ▶ Render as Object.

-- 4 In the color control area, double-click the Main color swatch , and choose a color.
+- In the color control area, double-click the Main color swatch and choose a color.

-- 5 In the toolbox, click the Paint tool $\,$ $\,$.
+- In the toolbox, click the Paint tool

-- 6 Specify any tool settings on the property bar.
+- Specify any tool settings on the property bar.

-- 7 Drag across the text.
+- Drag across the text.